 Abstract: This article gives a method to find the properties of a Si (100) MOS device, given the transverse and longitudinal electron effective masses in the semiconductor and its bandgap, without fabricating the MOS device.
-The study also highlights a significant scientific concept of physics that the electron effective masses in semiconductors and insulators are not only related to the mobility through drift velocity, but are also related to the intrinsic Fermi energy below the conduction band of the semiconductor through the relation dE/E equals dm/m, where dE is the differential kinetic energy of the moving electron, E is the semiconductor bandgap, dm is the effective mass of the electron and m is the free electron mass.
+The study also highlights a significant scientific concept of physics that the electron effective masses in semiconductors and insulators are not only related to the mobility through drift velocity, but are also related to the intrinsic Fermi energy below the conduction band of the semiconductor through the relation dE/E equals dm/m, where dE is the differential kinetic or potential energy of the electron, E is the semiconductor bandgap as the total potential energy of the electrons, dm is the effective mass of the electron in the material, and m is the free electron mass.